CAFxX/pluggo/README.md

-# Pluggo
+# pluggo
 Golang compile-time, in-process plugin framework

 ## Purpose
-Pluggo allows you to define interface-based extension points in your code, so that users of your code can plug in their modifications at compile time without modifying your code.
+Pluggo allows you to define interface-based extension points in your code, so that users of your code can plug in their modifications at compile time while keeping the application code and plugin code in completely separated packages and repositories.
+Compared to RPC/IPC approaches, plugins using this framework run in the same process as the application, with no IPC/RPC overhead.

 ## How it works
 Similarly as how `database/sql` drivers registers themselves: there's a "extension point registry" (just a `map[string]func() interface{}`) where plugins `Register` their factories for the appropriate extension points.
 Application code at each extension point requests to the registry instances of the plugin using `Get`.
+Application and plugins are then compiled and linked together in the same executable with the `multibuild` tool.

-## Example
+## Examples

+### Extension point pattern
 Let's say you have a place in your code where you greet the user:

 ```